thedelanyo/sveltekit-jwt-auth/README.md

 # sveltekit-jwt-auth
-Handling auth and authorization with JWT in sveltekit
+Handling authentication and authorization with JWT in sveltekit